MacCarell/ERR_Tweaks/README.md

 - **!!
 If you encounter issues, revert your files to the original Reforged files before seeking technical assistance or reporting bugs.**
 - **!!
 Backup your saves!
 Say for instance you put a CGS-only ash of war on Forked Greatsword then update ERR and load the game without my tweaks.
 Not good, probably.**

 # Basic
 Drag and drop the `mod` folder into your Reforged folder, overwriting `regulation.bin` and other files.

-For my PostureBarMod config/textures, install [Elden Mod Loader](https://www.nexusmods.com/eldenring/mods/117?tab=files) into your `ELDEN RING/Game` folder, then drag and drop my `Game` folder into your `ELDEN RING` folder, overriding `mod_loader_config.ini`.
-Make sure you are playing in Borderless Windowed mode, otherwise you will run into issues.
-It's better than fullscreen anyway just in general.
-  - All credit to Mordrog for the [Posture Bar Mod](https://www.nexusmods.com/eldenring/mods/3405/?tab=description)
-    - Download it from Nexus and endorse so he gets those sweet donation points for cash.
-  - I have included the `.xcf` files for use with GIMP if you want to edit them at all yourself.

 #### Changes
 - Increased Short Sword crit mult by 30